Enclave Research

 IMP

-Pure Software Isolation * Virtual Ghost, RedLeaf Language-based isolation and software-fault isolation techniques, including control-flow integrity (CFI), type safety, proof-carrying code (PCC), typed assembly (TAL), or formal verification may be useful for creating enclaves and some of these techniques have been explored in the past.
-No known mechanisms.
+* SWATT, Pioneer, Virtual Ghost, RedLeaf Language-based isolation and software-fault isolation techniques, including control-flow integrity (CFI), type safety, proof-carrying code (PCC), typed assembly (TAL), or formal verification may be useful for creating enclaves and some of these techniques have been explored in the past.
+Older works used nearly-perfectly optimized hashing functions to establish a root of trust based on computation time, requiring only software modifications.
+Timing-based software root of trust.
 Project specific, but often the compiler is part of the TCB.

 Fully Homomorphic Encryption & Verifiable Computation * Non-Interactive Verifiable Computing, Pinocchio Fully Homomorphic encryption schemes allow computation on encrypted data while the agent performing the computation has no knowledge of the instructions or data being performed.
 Naturally this provides a similar protection as hardware-based enclave schemes.
 Attestation is not needed, rather, a probabilistically checkable proof (PCP) is generated which can check that the computation was correctly performed.
 Likely a circuit-garbling compiler will be trusted.
 ME

-Custom Processor Design/FPGA * AEGIS, Bastion, Sanctum Outside of industry-provided hardware primitives, some academic proposals have demonstrated major and minor changes to hardware architectures to support enclave-like security.
+* Maene Survey 2018 Outside of industry-provided hardware primitives, a number of academic proposals have demonstrated major and minor changes to hardware architectures to support enclave-like security.
 Implementation specific Implementation specific ME

 Key